VT-HPS/vt-hps.github.io/wiki_setup/editing-the-wiki.md

-# Getting Started
+# Editing the Wiki

-To get started with using this wiki, follow these steps:
+To get started with editing this wiki, follow these steps:

 1. Clone the repository.
 2. Install any necessary dependencies.